ksgwxfan/climate-parser/README.md

 * Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly
 * Check reports and ranks for unnecessary exclusions (i.e. max amount of rain and snow days/amts)
 * Remove `checkdate` calls from customStats
+* on all stats functions, consider also outputting the temperature quantity if different than total recordqty

 [&#8679; back to Contents](#contents)